Finnoy Travel - Travel Stories and Reviews

 The Best Place to Live in Finland

 It is up to your preferences what is a good place to live in Finland.
-Of course, it depends also on your work or study place.
+Of course, it also depends on your workplace or study place.
 If you like a big metropolis, Helsinki is the only suitable choice.
 But on a global scale, Greater Helsinki is still quite small but is still the most urban area in Finland with 1 million inhabitants.
 If you are happy staying in smaller cities, Turku, Tampere and Oulu are good choices too.

 Another option is to live in the countryside.
 Life may get boring if you are used to an active lifestyle.
-Getting social contacts requires more effort and fewer services are available.
+Getting social contacts requires more effort, and fewer services are available.

 Living in the countryside suits people who love nature and prefer a peaceful environment.
-However, there is untouched nature in the capital area too, like in Vantaa.
+However, there is untouched nature in the capital area, too, like in Vantaa.
 Even though the public transport network in Finland is good, the travel distances are long.
 The further from Helsinki you live, the more time you need to spend travelling.
 In the countryside, a car is almost a necessity.

 Surviving in the Finnish Climate

-In winter, the weather in North Finland is much colder than in Helsinki but there is also more snow.
+In winter, the weather in North Finland is much colder than in Helsinki, but there is also more snow.
 The Lappish nature is at its best in the winter.
 In the summer, the gap in temperatures in the different regions of Finland is smaller.

 Is There Discrimination in Finland?